SamuelWhitton/natural-daina/README.md

     ~ newCat *{\$~newCat;}
 }
 ```
 A method can use the same method generic type multiple times, but the uses of the same method generic type must all have a common parent.
-In the following example, the return type of **chooseFirstOption** is determined by the common type of both inputs.
+In the following example, the output type of **chooseFirstOption** is determined by the common type of both inputs.
 ```
 [] (Hammer, Saw, Cat) {
     *{